WDI-SEA/notes/05-node-express/express-intro/05layouts-controllers.md

 ```javascript
 app.use('/loveit', require('./controllers/loveit'));
 ```
-This middelware says *"Dear Express, if you get a request for a url pattern that starts with `/loveit`, please to to the `loveit` controller file to find the relevant routes."* SO, by the time express is looking in the right controller file, it already has processed the `/loveit` part of the url pattern, thus, we can now remove that part from the routes in `controllers/loveit.js`:
+This middelware says *"Dear Express, if you get a request for a url pattern that starts with `/loveit`, please go to the `loveit` controller file to find the relevant routes."* SO, by the time express is looking in the right controller file, it already has processed the `/loveit` part of the url pattern, thus, we can now remove that part from the routes in `controllers/loveit.js`:

 ```javascript
 const express = require('express');